shakfu/xtgen/research/pd-file-format.md

 `#X obj 50 38 vsl 15 128 0 127 0 0 empty empty empty 0 -8 0 8 -262144 -1 -1 0 1;`

-Remarks:
+Notes:

-The vertical slider object and the horizontal slider are the only objects which have a default value multiplied by hundred.
+- The vertical slider object and the horizontal slider are the only objects which have a default value multiplied by hundred.
 This purpose is unknown.

+\newpage

 ### hsl